CastleAarrgh/ChessButBetter/README.md

 It’s Chess, the 1500-year-old open  pvp strategy game, but with additional variants and features attached that make it objectively better and cooler.
 These will range from being fairly small changes that are easy to implement to larger overhauls of the game that will require a greater work investment, such as alternate game variations.

-Note: Tracy Zhang is Jason's mom, and the branch labeled with that name is actually Jason writing code because it is her windows account Jason is using.

 ## Link To The Prototype: https://docs.google.com/document/d/1uOZb5EjacHRWJZKRKkogWzKWCsG52Fl7tPDo-tDyDxk/edit?usp=sharing
 ## How to Compile/Run:
   * git clone the repo
   * install the inbuilt processing sound library if you don't already have it
     * On the toolbar at the top: Sketch --> Import Library --> add Library
-    * input sound in the search bar which says "Filter", select Sound from the shown options and click install
+    * input sound in the search bar, select Sound from the shown options and click install
   * run the program from processing: there is a basic UI which will allow you to select each mode and who your opponent will be.
   * cheat keys exist to show off the various features of the program that are maybe not as easy to find just moving pieces around: the purpose of each cheat key is outlined below.
 Pressing the key shown will take you to a position which allows you to easily demo the specified feature.
     * q: en-passant